-These make a light, savory potato pancake.
-The leeks and shallots give a wonderful sweetness to the spuds that I just love.
-Eat them with eggs in the morning, or as a side later on with meat or fish.
+These Potato Leek Pancakes are light and savory, with the leeks and shallots giving a wonderful sweetness to the spuds.
+Eat them with eggs in the morning or later in the day as a... side with meat or fish.
 They’re also a meal in themselves.
 Try them for lunch with a crisp green salad and a dollop of creamy Greek yogurt.

-2. Heat half the butter in a heavy skillet.
-Sauté the leeks and shallots until they are soft and beginning to turn a golden brown.
+Heat half the butter in a heavy skillet.
+Saute the leeks and shallots until they are soft and beginning to turn a golden brown.

-3. While the leeks are cooking, beat the egg, half the milk, nutmeg and flour together with a good pinch of salt.
+While the leeks are cooking, beat the egg, half the milk, nutmeg, and flour together with a good pinch of salt.
 Take care to beat out any lumps.
 Add enough of the remaining milk to form a batter the consistency of heavy cream.
 Stir in the cheese.

-4. Stir the potato into the batter along with the sautéed leeks and shallots.
+Stir the potato into the batter along with the sauteed leeks and shallots.
 Add a grind or two of black pepper and mix well.

-As you cook, either keep them warm covered in foil in a low oven, or keep them warm wrapped in a clean tea cloth or some paper towels on a plate set over a simmering pan of water.
+As you cook, either keep the pancakes warm covered in foil in a low oven, or keep them warm wrapped in a clean tea cloth or some paper towels on a plate set over a simmering pan of water.